By Mayo Clinic Staff

 - Having certain medical conditions, including tumors and chronic illnesses

-- Undergoing cancer treatments, such as surgery or radiation
+- Undergoing cancer treatments, such as radiation

 - Taking certain medications